This post may contain affiliate links. Full disclosure policy

 And here are some other ideas and tutorials on how you can do so:

-I love this one!
+I love this one from Smile Mercantile!
 It feels perfect for someone who lives near a body of water, perhaps the ocean.
-I like color so I’d probably opt for green paint pens.
+I like the color so I’d probably opt for green paint pens.
 Another advantage of this one is that you might even have all the supplies already in your home!

-This is unique and inspiring, and I feel like this offers lots of modifications based on what you have already in your home.
-The best part is the labelling of the candles to remind us to have Hope, Peace, Joy and Love!
+This wreath from An Extraordinary Day is unique and inspiring, and I feel like this offers lots of modifications based on what you have already in your home.
+The best part is the labeling of the candles to remind us to have Hope, Peace, Joy, and Love!

 Different denominations have different traditions regarding the color of advent candles.
-But, here is an option that involves paint to achieve a colored advent wreath no matter the color you want!
+But, here is an option from White House, Black Shutters that involves paint to achieve a colored advent wreath no matter the color you want!

 Do you have an advent wreath tradition with your family?
 Please share!